 Republic is a tiny village located in the state of Ohio.
-With a population of 542 people and just one neighborhood, Republic is the 657th largest community in Ohio.
-Much of the housing stock in Republic was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 544 people and just one neighborhood, Republic is the 657th largest community in Ohio.
+Republic has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Republic is generally considered to be a blue-collar town.
-55.75% of the Republic workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Republic is a blue-collar town, with 55.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Republic is a village of construction workers and builders, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Republic who work in management occupations (12.54%), office and administrative support (6.97%), and food service (6.62%).

-The citizens of Republic have a very low rate of college education: just 8.75% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Republic has a very low overall level of education: only 8.75% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Republic in 2022 was $33,976, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $135,904 for a family of four.
 However, Republic contains both very wealthy and poor people as well.